-Reference input takes an average current of $32\mu A$ with a 8MHz system clock.
+The reference input takes an average current of $32\mu A$ with a 8MHz system clock.
 This current will be proportional to the system clock.
-A buffered reference is recommended for ADS1253.
-The recommended reference circuit is shown in Figure 3.
+A buffered reference is recommended for the ADS1251.
+The recommended reference circuit is shown in Figure 2.

 Reference voltages higher than 4.096V will increase the full-scale range, while the absolute internal circuit noise of the converter remains the same.
-This will decrease the noise in terms of ppm of full scale, which increases the effective resolution (see the Typical Performance Curve "RMS Noise vs $V{\rm RFF}$ Voltage").
+This will decrease the noise in terms of ppm of full-scale, which increases the effective resolution (see typical characteristic "RMS Noise vs V{REF} Voltage").